RoksolianaMatseliukh/nasas_expeditions_ReactJs/README.md

-# Instruction “How to run a code”
+# How to run a code

 # 1. Install dependencies
  npm i